DamienIrving/resbaz-posters/notes.md

 * Belinda Weaver (ResBaz Brisbane coordinator)
 * David Flanders (ResBaz Melbourne coordinator)

+## Introduction

+### Relevant literature

+* Around 18% of all researchers use LaTeX [(Pepe, 2016)](https://www.authorea.com/users/3/articles/107393-how-many-scholarly-articles-are-written-in-latex/_show_article)

+### Reasons to read paper

+* Researchers: Get an idea of tools you could use
+* Educators: What/how to teach digital research skills

+## Methodology

+The ResBaz poster sessions are explained at [this post](http://melbourne.resbaz.edu.au/post/108054124634/the-resbaz-poster-session-with-a-difference).

+Research disciplines were taken from the [Australian and New Zealand Standard Research Classification (ANZSRC), 2008](http://www.abs.gov.au/ausstats/abs@.nsf/Products/6BB427AB9696C225CA2574180004463E?opendocument).

 ### Scope of analysis

 * Primary interest: Computer software for analysing and visualising data